Trimmed strong laws and distributional limits for exponentially mixing systems: Moments of Truncated Observables

+In this section, we collect the estimates on truncated observables that will be used in the proofs of the main theorems.
+Throughout, $f$ is assumed to possess a power singularity of order $\beta$ at a slowly recurrent point $x^*$.
+The basic truncations are obtained by removing a small ball around the singularity: for $\epsilon>0$, we call

-as a \emph{truncation} of $f$.
-In the proof of the main theorems, the key idea is to compare the trimmed ergodic sum with a standard ergodic sum of a suitable truncation of $f$.
-To this end, we provide below an estimate for the variance of ergodic sums associated with such truncations.
+a \emph{truncation} of $f$.
+The guiding idea is that, once the largest observations are removed, the trimmed ergodic sum can be compared with an ordinary ergodic sum of a suitable truncation of $f$.
+We therefore require two quantitative ingredients: control of short returns to small balls around $x^*$, and moment estimates for ergodic sums of functions truncated near $x^*$.

+We begin with a standard consequence of exponential mixing, which will be used to control correlations of small balls.

 \begin{lemma}[Mixing Estimate for Balls] If the system $(M, \mathcal{B}(M), \mu, T)$ is exponentially mixing as defined in \eqref{ballretasm:mem}, then for any balls $B_1, B_2 \subset M$ and any $k \in \mathbb{N}$, we have